Opening the Discussion

 GALS uses modern research about the link between movement and cognitive achievement, the importance of diversity, and the impact of single-gender education as the basis of our pedagogy and approach in our schools.
 As an education organization, we aim to assess, learn, and continually refine our practices based on discoveries and human needs.
 There is a list of some of our resources below the blog.

-an interview with Dhyia Thompson-Philips by Caity Henderson Dhyia Thompson-Philips models flexibility, one of the four habits of heart and mind at GALS Inc. She’s adaptable, working in the nonprofit, corporate, and public sectors.
-She’s tough, smart, and funny.
-And...
+We Need More Unicorns an interview with Dhyia Thompson-Phillips by Caity Henderson Dhyia Thompson-Phillips models flexibility, one of the four habits of heart and mind at GALS Inc. She’s adaptable, having significant career wins in the nonprofit, corporate and public...

 By Iriam, 12th grader at GALS Denver High School Running a mile for the first time is hard.
 Some people finish faster.
 They run on a flat track, with the end in plain sight.
 Others have obstacles in their way, and it is up to them to figure out how to get to the...